seirios/BBPTopologySSCX/WORK.md

 We soon(ish) will have access to three S1v6 somatosensory circuit each based on the same rat statistics but with different seeds (as opposed to frontier where we had five different rat and an average one).

+[seirios] The variation between the three builds is in the cell densities, and in the random seeds that go into every part of circuit building (cell placement, morphology selection, sampling of touches, etc.).

 Such a circuit was already created a year ago, those three have seen some improvment (in what?) from the earlier version.

+[seirios] The new circuits are built using the latest pipeline, with a better atlas and an updated connection recipe.

 To have some numbers in mind here is the results of the counting of simplices of this earlier circuit that Gard did a year ago.